 13. THE BEACH BOYS ‘Don’t Worry Baby’ (Shut Down Volume Two LP April 1964)

-Given my loathing of most sixties icons, by rights barmy Brian, pervy Mike and the lads shouldn’t feature here at all, but with my prejudice tempered by Paul Dano’s performance in the 2016 biopic Love And Mercy, only a soulless fool would deny ‘Don’t Worry Baby’s heartfelt brilliance.
+Given my loathing of most sixties icons, by rights barmy Brian, pervy Mike and the lads shouldn’t feature, but with my prejudice tempered by Paul Dano’s performance in the 2016 biopic Love And Mercy, only a soulless fool would deny ‘Don’t Worry Baby’s heartfelt brilliance.

 14. TWINKLE ‘Terry’ (Single A Side October 1964)